Final Demarcation Regulations: The “New Schema”

 - Unmarried and not yet attained the age of 21

-- This age can be extended to 26 on condition that the child is unmarried, fully financially dependent on the Principal member and a dependant on the Principal member’s medical aid.
+- This age can be extended for an eligible child who has not yet attained the age of 26 on condition that the child is unmarried, fully financially dependent on the Principal member and a dependant on the Principal member’s medical aid.

 - No age limit for mentally & physically handicapped children who are financially dependent on the Principal member and a dependant on the Principal member’s medical aid.